 Appropriate Vaccine Usage

-This is the percentage of residents who received the flu and pneumonia vaccines.
-Higher vaccination rates should be standard at this point.
+This is the percentage of residents that have received the pneumonia and flu vaccines.
+Higher vaccination rates should be the norm at this point.

 Residents Maintain Autonomy